GlobussBiogestion/BigData-and-Generative-AI-customer-profiling-system/README.md

 # BigData-and-Generative-AI-customer-profiling-system
-BigData system to capture information on user actions on buttons and links, as well as their permanence time.
-Javascript app that connects to MongoDB.
+BigData system to capture user actions on buttons and links, as well as their time spent on a website, to subsequently perform unsupervised clustering and analysis of keywords via generative AI and webscraping.
+Javascript application that connects to MongoDB, using a node.js server, and passes the captured data to a Python backend.

 # Screenshots
 ![Texto alternativo](https://drive.google.com/uc?id=1fvnF7iMIKpL52nuB3O0544mdMAL4pDjB)